 There may be some confusion about the term “heart disease” and what it entails.
 The larger umbrella term is “cardiovascular disease (CVD)” which refers to conditions related to the heart or blood vessels.
 For example, this umbrella includes both leg thrombosis and coronary heart disease, even though they are different conditions.
 Heart disease is a subset of CVD, which usually just refers to any condition where the heart cannot properly pump blood throughout the body.

-Heart disease significantly increases your chances of a heart attack.
+Heart disease significantly increases your chances of a heart attack or cardiac arrest, where your heart stops beating unexpectedly.
 The most common form of heart disease is coronary heart disease, also called coronary artery disease.
 This is when the arteries that supply oxygen to the heart become partially or fully blocked by plaque buildup caused by cholesterol and other materials.

 Once you have been diagnosed with heart disease, you will always have it.
 There are procedures that can help lessen your symptoms or possibly reduce the risk of a heart attack, but preventing the condition in the first place is always key!